scalar-labs/helm-charts/docs/configure-custom-values-scalardb-cluster.md

     namespace: monitoring
 ```

-### SecurityContext configurations (Default value is recommended)
+### SecurityContext configurations (default value is recommended)

-If you want to set SecurityContext and PodSecurityContext for ScalarDB Cluster pods, you can use `scalardbCluster.securityContext` and `scalardbCluster.podSecurityContext`.
+To set SecurityContext and PodSecurityContext for ScalarDB Cluster pods, you can use `scalardbCluster.securityContext` and `scalardbCluster.podSecurityContext`.

-You can configure them using the same syntax as SecurityContext and PodSecurityContext of Kubernetes.
-For more details on the SecurityContext and PodSecurityContext configurations of Kubernetes, see [Configure a Security Context for a Pod or Container](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/).
+You can configure SecurityContext and PodSecurityContext by using the same syntax as SecurityContext and PodSecurityContext in Kubernetes.
+For more details on the SecurityContext and PodSecurityContext configurations in Kubernetes, see [Configure a Security Context for a Pod or Container](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/).

 ```yaml
 scalardbCluster: